 But, frankly, Snape’s reactions and overall behavior throughout the whole Occlumency sequence was positively calibrated to make us all suspicious of Rowling’s final intentions toward him.
 And it worked.

 Upon completing my first reread of OotP I thought that there was an exceptionally good chance that the matter of Snape’s true loyalties might become one of the central issues of either book 6 or 7.
 And it turned out that I was more right than I could have ever anticipated.

 By the end of HBP the gloves were off.
 The Snape-watchers were right.
 Whatever else Snape was, he was NOT a “secondary character”.

 And Rowling’s determination to treat him, and to dismiss him, as one throughout DHs is one of the many failures of that book.

-I have said elsewhere, and have been saying ever since the last year of the 3-year summer that I was confidently expecting Snape’s loyalties to be called into question again, but there for a while it was almost beginning to look like the way this subject was going to be introduced was through Rowling progressively adding to the growing body of evidence that Dumbledore had made considerably more mistakes than the ones he admitted to, and that trusting Snape might turn out to be one of them.
+I have said elsewhere, and had been saying ever since the last year of the 3-year summer, that I was confidently expecting Snape’s loyalties to be called into question again, but there for a while it was almost beginning to look like the way this subject was going to be introduced was through Rowling progressively adding to the growing body of evidence that Dumbledore had made considerably more mistakes than the ones he admitted to, and that trusting Snape might turn out to be one of them.

 And with Harry at the point of being determined to find something, anything, to blame Snape for — as he clearly seems to be by the end of OotP — if he was committed to closely observing Snape, it was only a matter of time before he would be convinced that he had discovered one.